Monte Pittman: Inverted Grasp of Balance

 On 2016's Inverted Grasp of Balance, Pittman joined drummer Richard Christy and bassist Billy Sheehan.

 Between the Space

 Pittman released Between the Space on Metal Blade in August 2018 and undertook a tour with Sebastian Bach of Skid Row in the USA.

 Better or Worse

 At the same time Pittman released Between the Space, he released an acoustic album Better or Worse also on Metal Blade.

+Soundtrack

+Pittman has contributed to film and television as both a performer and songwriter.
+He is credited for his work on the song “Truce,” featured in the crime drama Edison, on which he performed guitar live.
+Pittman has also been credited as a writer on “Can’t Stop the Bleeding” for Wicked Lake and as a performer on “Venus” for Shooting Gallery.
+His soundtrack work reflects his broader career as a session and recording musician contributing to film and television projects.

+Pittman performed “Don’t Tell Me” on the television series Late Show with David Letterman.
+In addition to this credit, he has contributed music to various film and television-related projects through his work as a performer and recording musician.